 Even with an extremely safe environment, security on the Estate is a top priority.
 We have tightly controlled access and electrified conservancy-standard fences.
 Security is managed co-operatively with adjoining conservancies all of whom have equal standards of access control and fencing.

 The estate, which is a non profit company, is governed by a Board of up to 7 members who are elected by the owners.
 There is a 2 year tenure clause in the governance process which requires that each director must resign after 2 years’ service and be re-elected to continue holding office.
-Currently (August 2016) the directors are: Richard Braun (chairman), Dave Spencer, Rob Severin, Jeremy Brown, Janine Scorer and Lovelle Henderson.
+Currently (August 2017) the directors are: Janine Scorer (chairperson), Richard Braun, Lovelle Henderson, Brain Saverton and Fred Scherf.

 There are several sub-committees made up of owner volunteers with a mandate to continuously improve the lifestyle of Raptors’ residents.
 These sub-committees are: Ecology & Farm Management, Security, Health & Safety, Building & Construction, Communication, Finance & Legal and Capital Projects.